 - Use a stick blender with the blade attachment and blend though the butter, garlic, cheese or whatever flavours you are adding until smooth.

-Mashed cauliflower is an absolute low-carb staple.
+Low-carb mashed cauliflower is an absolute low-carb staple.
 You can vary the flavours and add butter, garlic, bacon, cheese, mustard or even chilli powder.

 Cook the cauliflower in boiling water until soft.
 Remove from the heat and drain well.